 Perhaps you’re interested in a non-bulb route to tree illumination.
 Or maybe you want to enhance your regular bulbs with some cool, festive technology.
 If so, consider a fiber optic tree.

 Fiber optic trees have light fibers woven directly into their artificial branches.
 As a result, you can have a tree that glows blue, pink, purple, or whatever subset of the rainbow you choose.
 Fiber optic trees look sleek and very “cutting edge,” so if you like a little modernism with your holiday decor, consider a tree with this built-in technology.

 On the downside, fiber optic trees don’t burn energy as efficiently as LED trees.
 The branches grow warm and could pose a threat to the fingers and paws of curious little ones.
 And, like other pre-lit trees, you lose a bit of creative freedom with a fiber optic tree.
 Of course, you could always compensate for that with your own unique ornaments and other decorative touches.

-To cast a snowy appearance on today’s artificial trees, manufacturer’s apply chemical mixtures that may include paper pulp and corn starch.
+To cast a snowy appearance on today’s artificial trees, companies apply chemical mixtures that may include paper pulp and corn starch.
 But buyer beware: cheap flocking sheds like dandruff, litters your floor, and may end up passing the lips of small children and pets.
-If you want a flocked tree and don’t want a mess, we suggest you opt for a high-quality model.
+If you want a flocked tree and don’t want a mess, you should opt for a high-quality model.

 Other optional accents include fake pine cones and berries.
 Of course, if you don’t own a tree with these accents but like their look, you can always find ornaments that make your tree look more forest-like.